(click to enlarge)

-The forward-sweeping shank, flattened triangular blade profile, and applied socket construction point to the French & Indian War or early Revolution Period (1755–1775).
+The Germanic features: forward-sweeping shank, flattened triangular blade profile, and applied socket construction are reminiscent of ca. 1730 European production, which points to Colonial American manufacture during the French & Indian War or early Revolution Period (1755–1770).
 The example below is more typical of bayonets produced during the Revolutionary War, when locally-made bayonets tended to more closely copy official British or French designs.

 The blade measures 0.875 in.
 (22 mm.) wide.
 The muzzle length is 1.0625 in.
 (27 mm.).

 |Colonial Socket Bayonet||Socket bayonet for use with a .75 caliber flintlock musket.